Q&As: Review Panel

 Why has the Review Panel been setup?

-The Review Panel was established to consider proposed support packages recommended by a Needs Assessment Service Coordination (NASC)/Enabling Good Lives (EGL) site.
+The Review Panel was established to consider some proposed support packages recommended by a Needs Assessment Service Coordination (NASC)/Enabling Good Lives (EGL) site.

 What is the Review Panel process?